PROPAGANDA - ‘A SECRET WISH’

 Although much feted by critics and reaching a creditable No.16 in the UK Album Chart upon its original release on 1 July 1985, ‘A Secret Wish’ sold relatively poorly (inexplicably not even charting in the band’s native West Germany) although the album’s three singles (“Dr Mabuse”, “Duel” and “P-Machinery”) achieved greater chart success across Europe as well as scoring a No.1 hit in the US dance charts.
 The band’s biggest UK hit, “Duel”, did reach No.21 in the UK Singles Chart in April 1985 which led to the band making their sole appearance on the BBC’s long-running primetime music show ‘Top Of The Pops’ in June of that year.

 Propaganda were formed in 1982 in Dusseldorf, West Germany by Ralf Dörper along with instrumentalist Andres Thein and vocalist Susanne Freytag.
 Alongside fellow Dusseldorf residents DAF, Dörper had been a pioneer of hard, punishing electronic beats through his work as a member of Die Krupps (their 1981 single “Wahre Arbeit, Wahrer Lohn” in particular proving a major influence on acts such as Nitzer Ebb and the wider Electronic Body Music movement) and had also by this point released a solo album, his reimagining of the soundtrack to David Lynch’s cult classic movie ‘Eraserhead’.
-Enlisting classically trained musician Michael Mertens and 18 year-old vocalist Claudia Brücken, the band were quickly signed to ZTT by the nascent record label’s marketing supremo Paul Morley and relocated to the UK, announcing their arrival with the release on 27 February 1984 of their Trevor Horn produced debut single “Dr Mabuse”, its gliding synths and Anton Corbijn directed video clip helping provide a surprise UK Top 30 hit single.
+Enlisting classically trained musician Michael Mertens and 18 year-old vocalist Claudia Brücken, the band were quickly signed to ZTT by the nascent record label’s marketing supremo Paul Morley, announcing their arrival with the release on 27 February 1984 of their Trevor Horn produced debut single “Dr Mabuse”, its gliding synths and Anton Corbijn directed video clip helping provide a surprise UK Top 30 hit single.
 Propaganda were invited to perform their debut hit on Channel 4’s ‘The Tube’, cheekily also taking the opportunity to bewilder casual Friday teatime viewers with their Susanne Freytag fronted German language take on Throbbing Gristle’s “Discipline” (actually the first track that the original three-piece Propaganda line-up had demoed, as “Disziplin,” in early 1983).

 With ZTT Records maestro Trevor Horn now busy on manoeuvres with labelmates Frankie Goes To Hollywood, production duties on ‘A Secret Wish’ were entrusted to Stephen Lipson (with Horn credited with a ‘supervisory’ role in the process).
 A particularly fruitful working relationship had already been formed by Horn and Lipson over the past 18 months, starting with their work on Frankie Goes To Hollywood’s No.1 debut single “Relax” and, following the Propaganda album project, the duo went on to co-produce a series of classic albums for acts such as Pet Shop Boys, Simple Minds and Paul McCartney.
 Lipson would later go on to even greater acclaim via his early 90s production work with Annie Lennox.